Finding the Minimal Parameter Budget for Implicit Reasoning: A Data Complexity Driven Scaling Law for Language Models: Optimal Model Size Analysis

 In our initial sets of experiments, we investigate the reasoning scaling effect using a real-world knowledge graph, FB15K-237 \citep{toutanova-chen-2015-observed}.
 FB15K-237 is sampled from FB15K \citep{NIPS2013_1cecc7a7}, which is a dataset adapted from the Freebase knowledge base \citep{10.5555/1619797.1619981}, a web-scale knowledge base released by Google.
 FB15K-237 contains $N_e=14,505$ entities, $N_r=237$ relations, and $N=310,116$ knowledge triples.
 We process this dataset in three different ways: (a) translate each knowledge triple into a natural language sentence by prompting GPT4 and then tokenize the sentence with a pre-trained tokenizer, as shown in the first row of \cref{fig:real_world}; (b) translate each knowledge triple into a natural language sentence using pre-generated templates, as show in the second row of \cref{fig:real_world}; (c) translate each knowledge triple into text by assigning a random ID to each entity and relation and tokenize them by characters, as shown in the last row of \cref{fig:real_world}.
-An example can be found in \cref{sec:process} \cref{fig:example}.
+Data processing examples can be found in \cref{sec:process} \cref{fig:example}.

 In \cref{fig:real_world}, we show different-sized LMs trained on FB15K-237 in all settings with different numbers of training steps.
-We observe a consistant reasoning performance drop when using larger models, across different ways of processing the knowledge triples, while the training loss decreases monotonically with respect to model size.
-This observation contradicts the previous belief that larger models always yield a smaller testing loss.
+For all experiments, we use a constant batch size 1024, which we found produce optimal performance.
+So the number of training steps is directly comparable across different experiments.
+While the training loss decreases monotonically with respect to model size, we observe that the implicit reasoning testing loss does not monotonically decrease across different settings, especially when the number of training steps is large.
+We also observe that the maximum implicit reasoning performance is not necessarily reached by the largest model.

-This implies that a language model can overfit to the training data when it is overparameterized for the underlying reasoning structure.
-Such deviation from traditional scaling law has also been reported in broken neural scaling law \citep{caballero2023broken} which proposed a double-descent-like \citep{Nakkiran2020Deep} function form instead of a monotonic power-law form.
-There have also been observations of tasks with inverse scaling \citep{wei2023inverse} for large LMs.
+While the trends of the first two rows with neutral language settings are somewhat noisy, the last row with random IDs shows a clear and reproducible pattern: across runs, the \emph{lowest achievable} test loss (and the highest achievable reasoning accuracy) is largely stable, whereas the model size that attains it may vary.
+Moreover, as the training budget increases, the smallest model size that can achieve near-optimal test performance stabilizes.
+This motivates defining an \textbf{optimal model size} based on the best checkpoint (early stopping) rather than the loss at a fixed training step, which may later deteriorate due to overfitting.